-Thematic Report One | Understanding Transnational Diaspora Politics: A Conceptual Discussion explores the theoretical and conceptual basis underpinning academic debates on engagement in the politics of conflict and post-conflict by communities living overseas.
+- Thematic Report One | Understanding Transnational Diaspora Politics: A Conceptual Discussion explores the theoretical and conceptual basis underpinning academic debates on engagement in the politics of conflict and post-conflict by communities living overseas.

-Thematic Report Three | Asylum, Security and Extremism analyses the growing ‘securitisation’ of refugees and other forcibly displaced populations and calls for greater consideration of structural vulnerabilities in the forced migration and displacement cycle that increase the risk of radicalisation, extremism and related political behaviours.
+- Thematic Report Three | Asylum, Security, and Extremism analyses the growing ‘securitisation’ of refugees and other forcibly displaced populations.

-As part of CREST’s commitment to open access research this guide is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.